-During 2010, the members of the Audit Committee consisted of Messrs.
+During 2012, the members of the Audit Committee initially consisted of Messrs.
 Berkeley, Shay and Stokely.
-At all times during 2010, each of the directors that served on the Audit Committee was "independent" as defined in the NASDAQ listing standards.
+Mr. Berkeley served on the Audit Committee until he retired at the Annual Meeting last year at which time he was replaced by Mr. Curtis.
+At all times during 2012, each of the directors that served on the Audit Committee was "independent" as defined in the NASDAQ listing standards.
 Our Board determined that each of the members met the NASDAQ regulatory requirements for financial literacy and that Mr. Stokely and Mr. Shay are "audit committee financial experts" as defined under SEC rules.